Pierre Cardin: 1960s

 Cardin continued with his futuristic womenswear in 1968, showing synthetic outfits of molded Cardine fabric whose surfaces stood out in geometric forms, garments that formed stark geometric shapes when the arms were held out to the sides, metallic silver leather, phosphorescent fabrics (also shown by Paco Rabanne), light-up electric dresses (also shown by Diana Dew), increased use of metal, and extensive use of cutouts, sometimes directly over each breast.
 He used vinyl and other forms of plastic liberally.
 He and fellow futurist André Courrèges favored a basic, versatile dress scheme of ribknit bodystocking or turtleneck and tights under various forms of jumper minidresses or microminiskirts.
-Cardin also showed the thigh- or hip-high leather or vinyl stretch boots that were popular with designers at the end of the sixties, Cardin's often paired with matching geometric bonnet-hats and his Space Age-looking geometric minidresses and turtlenecks.
+Some of Cardin's footwear from 1967 to 1969 was provided by François Villon, including the thigh- or hip-high leather or vinyl stretch boots that were popular with designers at the end of the sixties, Cardin's often paired with matching geometric bonnet-hats and his Space Age-looking geometric minidresses and turtlenecks.

 He finally showed women's trousers in 1968, initially as part of his unisex clothes, an important trend of this enlightened era.
 He produced identical tunics, turtlenecks, flared trousers, hip belts, and boots for both sexes, and also made ribknit jumpsuits/bodystockings and ribknit trousers for women that extended into a thickened flare over the top of the foot.
 He now applied his favorite batwing sleeves to jumpsuits that formed a geometric triangle shape when the arms were extended to the sides.

 Also in 1968, Cardin opened a furniture and interior decor store called Environnement.